-Giclee Printing - Image Capture
+Giclée Printing - Image Capture

 The Image Capturing Process

-Already sold your original?
+Already sold your original artwork?

-As mentioned above, it is possible to produce Giclée prints from high quality digital files, however, if the original is available it should always be supplied for scanning to achieve the best results.
+As mentioned previously, it can be possible to produce Giclée prints from high quality digital files, however, if the original is available it should always be supplied for scanning to achieve the best results.

 Click icon to download the information on these pages